 About Emmy

-Emmy is a female Chesapeake Bay Retriever over 3 years old.
+Emmy is a female Chesapeake Bay Retriever almost 4 years old.
 Carefully selected as a great representative of her breed, Ann decided to make her part of their program.
 Ann has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Two Rivers Chesapeakes reports to performing the health tests below on their breeding dogs.
 Ask your breeder about the tests performed on the parents of your litter.
 Learn more about health testing for Chesapeake Bay Retrievers.